top of page

 Telltale Signs in the KPIs Themselves

-KPIs track activity, workload, initiatives and output but provide little or no evidence that internal results and the external outcomes they should enable are improving.
+• KPIs track activity, workload, initiatives and output but provide little or no evidence that internal results and the external outcomes are improving.

-The number of measures grows without clear purpose or prioritization - “We’re not sure what will be discussed or asked so we track all these just in case.”
+• The number of measures multiply because “We’re not sure what will be discussed or asked so we track these just in case.”

-Performance measures change with personnel and leadership, even when strategy remains unchanged.
+• Performance measures change with personnel and leadership, even when strategy doesn't.

 Telltale Signs in How Measures Are Developed

-Teams hunt for “leading indicators” without first establishing the causal logic between internal results and desired outcomes.
+• Teams hunt for “leading indicators” without establishing the causal logic between internal results and desired outcomes.

-KPIs are developed by brainstorming and internet searches.
+• KPIs are chosen by brainstorming and internet searches.

 Telltale Signs in How KPIs Are Used

-Performance charts and dashboards are presented in strategy reviews, but performance information is largely unused throughout the organization.
+• Performance charts and dashboards are presented, but performance information is largely unused throughout the organization.

 Telltale Signs in Strategy Review Meetings

-Review meetings morph into reporting rituals, where project updates displace strategic discussion and the unspoken objective becomes getting through the meeting unscathed without additional actions.
+• Review meetings turn into reporting rituals where discussion focuses on project updates, and the objective becomes getting through the meeting unscathed without additional actions.

 These telltale signs point to an issue deeper than poor KPIs or bad dashboards.
-They reveal a breakdown in how strategy is translated into the intended results, credible evidence, and learning required to steer execution.
-Without that translation, strategy becomes abstract, execution becomes activity-driven, and measurement loses its purpose.
+They reveal a breakdown in how strategy is translated into intended results, evidence, and the learning required to steer execution.
+Strategy becomes abstract and performance measures don't reflect progress against the results intended.

-Can your leadership team answer whether strategy is working, using evidence instead of anecdotes?
+1. Can your leadership team answer whether strategy is working with evidence instead of anecdotes?

-Do your strategy reviews provide evidence of strategic results or characterize organizational activity?
+2. Do your strategy reviews focus on results or characterize organizational activity?

-Which matters more in your organization: dashboards that look professional, or evidence that proves you're achieving what was promised?
+3. Which takes precedence in your organization: dashboards that look professional and green, or evidence of achieving what was promised?

 Breaking Free from Metricide

-Metricide is not caused by a lack of effort, data, or technology.
-It is the result of how we think about organizational performance and how that thinking gets embedded into the systems we design and reinforce.
+Metricide comes from how we think about organizational performance, and how that thinking gets embedded into the systems we design and the discussions we hold.

-Breaking free starts when leaders insist that strategy, however developed and written, be accompanied by clear intended results and relevant performance measures as evidence.
-Activities, plans, and status updates no longer substitute for performance.
+Breaking free from Metricide begins with leaders insisting that strategy, however developed and written, be accompanied by clear intended results and relevant performance measures as evidence.

-Organizations that break free from Metricide treat performance measurement as an organizational capability, deliberately designed to produce credible evidence - not activity reports, status updates, or green dashboards.
-That capability is built using a proven methodology and reinforced by disciplined leadership practice throughout the organization.
+Organizations that break free from Metricide treat performance measurement as an organizational capability, deliberately designed to produce evidence - not activity reports.
+They build the capability upon a proven methodology and reinforce it with disciplined leadership practices throughout the organization.

 Only then can leaders know whether the organization is achieving its intended results — or just really busy.